-Some people have ear wax accumulation over time; they may have a narrow or bendy ear canal, or their natural wax system may not be working so well.
+Some people have ear wax accumulation over time.
+They may have a narrow or bendy ear canal, or their natural wax extraction system may not be working so well.
 Using cotton buds can disrupt the natural ear wax migration and even push the wax further down your ear canal.
-Also sometimes using hearing aids or earplugs may stop the wax migrating out of your ear canal and this can cause wax build up.
+Also sometimes using hearing aids or earplugs may stop the wax migrating out of your ear canal and this can cause wax build-up.